iambrunoromano/design-patterns/README.md

 ```

 If I want to use `SecondConcreteFactory` and therefore create a new object of class `SecondProductClass` I will need to
-change just one row of the latter code:
+change just one line of the latter code:

 ```
 class Demo {